Craig Vann

 Picture

 Skypilot Sewell loves the past.
-It’s no surprise then, that when his brilliant inventress aunt Beatrice provides him with the opportunity to time travel, Sky is immediately on board.
-His best friend Zac Burling will take a little more convincing…
+It’s no surprise then, that when his brilliant inventress Aunt Beatrice provides him with the opportunity to time travel, Sky is immediately on board.
+His best friend Zachary Burling will take a little more convincing…

-So begins the young men’s journey through time, space and 18th century England—where, separated from each other immediately, they meet a host of fascinating characters.
-Among them are people of fancy and fact, including the charming and roguish highwayman Jacques DuTemps, the beautiful Lady Rachel, and Brummbär the famous bear, as well as history’s own Henry Cavendish, the celebrated scientist and natural philosopher, and John Fielding, the ‘Blind Beak’ of London and co-founder of Britain’s first police force, the Bow Street Runners.
+So begins the young men’s journey through time, space and 18th century England—where, separated from each other, they meet a host of fascinating characters.
+Among them are people of fancy and fact, including the charming highwayman Jacques DuTemps, the beautiful Lady Rachel, and Brummbär the famous bear, as well as history’s own Henry Cavendish, the celebrated scientist and natural philosopher, and John Fielding, the ‘Blind Beak’ of London and co-founder of Britain’s first police force, the Bow Street Runners.

 The Hawking Sequence continues the time travel adventures of Skypilot and Zachary after their historic inaugural mission to England in the year 1766.